Tinkerforge/doc/en/source/Hardware/Bricklets/Hall_Effect.rst

    :target: ../../_images/Bricklets/bricklet_hall_effect_master_1200.jpg

 |test_tab|
-If everything went as expected you can now ...
-FIXME.
+If everything went as expected you can now see the detection of a magnetic field.

 ..
 FIXME image:: /Images/Bricklets/bricklet_hall_effect_brickv.jpg
    :scale: 100 %